FrancescoGuarneri/Larrybird/README.md

 This project is not Pythonbird anymore.
 It has a different target.
 You can find Pythonbird at http://github.com/pythonbird/pythonbird Pythonbird is a compilation of twitter tools for your Python shell.
 This is an independent web app.
-Anyway, part of the previous code is still here.
-Look for the "functions" folder.
-There, you'll find Pythonbird's essence.
-In the future, these functions are going to be modified and integrated in Larrypy.

 =============
 DISCLAIMER